photoshell/rawkit/docs/source/index.rst

    :target: https://coveralls.io/r/photoshell/rawkit

 ``rawkit`` (pronounced `rocket`) is a :mod:`ctypes`-based LibRaw_ binding for Python inspired by the Wand_ API.
+It is licensed under the `MIT License`_.

 .. sourcecode:: python